Getting-Automated/sales-team-ai-agents/README.md

 This project implements an advanced AI-driven sales automation system using CrewAI, a framework for orchestrating multiple AI agents.
 The system employs a hierarchical structure with a Sales Manager agent overseeing specialized task-specific agents, all working in coordination to automate and optimize the sales process.

+> **Note**: The Pain Point Identification Agent and Email Campaign Development Agent are currently under development and will be fully implemented shortly.
+These additions will enhance the system's ability to identify customer pain points and create personalized email campaigns.

 ### Key Features

 - **Multi-Agent System**: Utilizes specialized AI agents working in coordination